Websocket API

 Namespace "session"

 The session namespace manages client sessions.
 You can create, destroy, and restore client sessions.
 Clients must authenticate using an authentication token when creating or restoring a session.
-The authentication token is configurable, and the default token is zendphp.
+The authentication token is configurable.
+The default token is zendphp.

 session.create method